 There are two ways to run MIT Scheme on the Linux workstations: within a Unix shell and within Emacs.
-These approaches are described below in Sections 2.1 and 2.2.
+These approaches are described below in Sections 2 and 3.

 MIT Scheme has a powerful debugger, but it only has a textual interface, not a graphical one.
-Section 2.3 is an introduction to the MIT Scheme debugger.
+Section 4 is an introduction to the MIT Scheme debugger.
 Learning how to use the debugging tools of MIT Scheme effectively will save you lots of time in CS251, so I strongly encourage you to invest the time it takes to learn them.

-2.1 Running Scheme within a Unix Shell
+2 Running Scheme within a Unix Shell

-2.1.1 Entering Scheme
+2.1 Entering Scheme

 The simplest way to run Scheme on a Linux machine is within a Unix shell window.
-(See Handout #3 for details on how to log onto the Linux machines and create a shell window.)
+(See Handout #3 for details on how to log onto the Linux machines and create an shell window.)